MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-uap7-importredirectiontable.md

 ---
-Description: Allows for a packaged app to declare API redirections.
+description: Allows for a packaged app to declare API redirections.
 title: uap7:ImportRedirectionTable